-What “critical detail” means in engineering files
+What “important detail” means in engineering files

-Vector vs raster content and why it matters
+Vector vs. raster content and why it matters

 Hidden risk areas (dimensions, callouts, layers, embedded fonts)

-When lossless is mandatory vs when smart lossy is safe
+When lossless is mandatory vs. when smart lossy is safe

 Start with a quick file audit before you touch anything

-Identify source formats and export origins (CAD, EDA, scans)
+Identify source formats and export origins (CAD, EDA, scans).

-The first question is: where did the file come from?
+The first question is, where did the file come from?

 Check resolution, page size, and font embedding